YifanLi5/MtgDecktracker/README.md

 #**MtgDecktracker**

 Android application to keep count of a player's Magic: The Gathering cards while ingame.

 Will display:
 - counts of individual cards in and outside of deck
 - probability to draw cards.

+Cards are recieved in JSON from DeckBrew Api: https://deckbrew.com/api/

 #**Demo Gifs**